-Nebraska Silver Jackets Sandpits Risk Assessment and Risk Management Evaluation: This is an ongoing project that was funded in 2017.
-The project involves conducting a statewide assessment estimating the risk associated with sandpit developments and attempting to provide recommendations on how to manage this risk.
-The project partners are NeDNR, NEMA, USACE, and FEMA.
+Nebraska Silver Jackets Sandpits Risk Assessment and Risk Management Evaluation: This project was funded in 2017.
+The project involved conducting a statewide assessment estimating the risk associated with sandpit developments and attempting to provide recommendations on how to manage this risk.
+The project partners were NeDNR, NEMA, USACE, and FEMA.